 “Even if you aren’t very active, include a little bit of exercise, even if it’s just running up and down the stairs for five minutes every day.
 When on placement, use the stairs instead of the lift.

-“When doing coursework, don’t spend hours at the lap-top as it can hurt the eyes and can affect the muscles.
-Do 45 mins max and then have a tea break to get you through.
+“When doing coursework, don’t spend hours at the laptop as it can hurt the eyes and can affect the muscles.
+Do 45 minutes max and then have a tea break to get you through.

 “Always think positive – believe in yourself.
 Talk to family and friends if you are feeling stressed but if they can’t help, always approach your lecturers.
 This doesn’t have to be your PAT, they are all there to help.

 “Dissertation – don’t leave your planning until the last minute.
 Start thinking about this halfway through Year 2 and you’ll be fine.”

 Mollie: Nothing can prepare you for the first time you put on the blue uniform – it felt like I was wearing a costume!
 But remember, you know your ‘stuff’ – you wouldn’t be wearing it now if you didn’t!

 “I imagine that, even after 20 years as a nurse, every day will be a learning day.”